7:305 Student Athlete Concussions and Head Injuries

 The Superintendent or designee shall develop and implement a program to manage concussions and head injuries suffered by students.
 The program shall:

-- Prepare for the full implementation of the Youth Sports Concussion Safety Act, that provides, without limitation, each of the following:
+- Fully implement the Youth Sports Concussion Safety Act (YSCSA), that provides, without limitation, each of the following:

 - A return-to-play protocol governing a student’s return to interscholastic athletics practice or competition following a force of impact believed to have caused a concussion.
 The Superintendent or designee shall supervise an athletic trainer or other person responsible for compliance with the return-to-play protocol.